 We’ve all been through it; one of our essential household appliances breaks down, and our first thought is either, “Oh, I can fix this” or, “I’m sure my buddy can get it working again”.
 The problem with DIY appliance repairs is that there are so many hidden risks.
 These risks vary depending on the fault and the type of appliance but one thing is for sure, you should always get a professional to diagnose and perform repairs!

 The main risk of performing any kind of appliance repair yourself is that you could be compromising your safety.
-Whether the appliance is electric or gas (like a gas oven), fire risks are a very real concern.
+Whether the appliance is electric, fire risks are a very real concern.
 Under par wiring repairs can lead to a short in the system, and it doesn’t take long for a fire to run rampant throughout your home.

 Fires can spread from you home to those of your neighbors, which obviously puts them at risk as well.
 Not to mention the insurance and home repair nightmare that will follow.
-Gas appliances also need to be professionally repaired since a gas leak can result in a powerful explosion.
 Again, putting you and those around you in great danger.
 Remember, you also need to make sure that the person you hire is qualified and certified.

 When performing diagnostics and repairs yourself, you run the risk of making the problem worse and/or spending more money than you would by hiring a professional.
 In so many cases, DIY appliance repairs result in additional damage during the dismantling process which means that at least one more part would need to be replaced as a result.
 A trained professional also knows where to source the right parts and how to make sure they don’t cost too much.